 Prerequisites include one (1) year of internship and two (2) years of pediatric residency in a program accredited by the Accreditation Council for Graduate Medical Education (ACGME) in the United States or by the Royal College of Physicians and Surgeons of Canada.

 - Be citizens of the United States or Canada, or

 - Hold a permanent resident visa, or

-- Have passed Steps 1-3 of the USMLE examination and be eligible for an ECFMG-sponsored visa
+- Have passed Steps one through three of the USMLE examination and be eligible for an ECFMG-sponsored visa

 Foreign medical graduates must provide original documentation of education and licensure upon acceptance into the Fellowship Program.